claire181129/leetcode-everyday/README.md

 6. try to come up with a elegant algorithm
 7. there's no target, you're just talking, say what you want, say what appear in your head.
 8. limit , quit
+9. theory vs practice, reality is ugly, but it's alive and playable, and can live better.